How to Seal Water Based Markers: Quick & Easy Guide!

 - Adhesion to various surfaces

-One popular sealant option for water-based markers is a clear acrylic matte sealer, like those used in Sharpie Paint Pen projects.
+One popular sealant option for water-based markers is to use a clear acrylic matte sealer, like those used in Sharpie Paint Pen projects.

-Another approach to sealing water-based ink is with a light spray technique using watercolor friendly spray sealant.
+Another approach to sealing water-based ink is to use the light spray technique using watercolor friendly spray sealant.

 This method involves applying a gentle mist of sealant from at least 12 inches above the artwork, allowing the sealant to settle on the surface.